Austria leaves door open to try to exit Eurofighter contract

 Asked whether it would still be a welcome option for Austria to exit the Eurofighter deal if legally feasible, Klug said: “If we have the legal opportunity I will get the best possible result for the taxpayer.”

-Vienna’s defense ministry has been working with the judiciary and prosecutors in the investigation into the deal, but it is not clear when it will be completed.
+Vienna’s defence ministry has been working with the judiciary and prosecutors in the investigation into the deal, but it is not clear when it will be completed.

 Earlier this week, European military officials said a manufacturing problem had been discovered with the fuselage of Eurofighter combat aircraft, halting some deliveries, but that none of the jets had been grounded.